jackywangg/RecipeConnect/README.md

 - As a user, I want to be able to re-load my saved file and resume where I left off; otherwise, have the option to create a new file instance.

 ## **Instructions for Grader**
-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the "Add Recipe" button, which creates and adds a recipe to a list of recipes.
+- You can generate the first required action related to the user story "removing an X from Y" by clicking on "View All Recipes" -> select a recipe then click on "Delete a Recipe".
-- You can generate the second required action related to the user story "removing an X from Y" by clicking on "View All Recipes" -> select a recipe then click on "Delete a Recipe".
+- You can generate the second required action by picking a random X from Y through the "Random Recipe" button, assuming there are at least one recipe in the list.
-    - Additionally, you can generate a random X from Y by clicking on the "Random Recipe" button, assuming there are at least one recipe in the list.
+- You can "add multiple Xs to a Y" by clicking on the "Add Recipe" button, which creates and adds a recipe to a list of recipes.
 - You can save the state of my application by clicking on the "Save Recipes" button on the main page
 - You can reload the state of my application by clicking on the "Load Recipes" button on the main page.
 - You can locate two visual components by:
-    - (1) having an empty recipe list and clicking on "View Recipes" -> "Random Recipe", to which you will see a sad image to the left of "No recipes available.";
+    - (1) While having an empty recipe list and clicking on "View Recipes" -> "Random Recipe", to which you will see a sad image to the left of "No recipes available.";
     - (2) Adding a recipe, then clicking on "View Recipes" -> Select a Recipe then click "View Recipe," to which you will see a cutlery image to the left.